 Her hunt for Amy takes her from Goa to Delhi and then Rajasthan.
 She sustains a train journey, comes across Jack, an irritating American passenger and Vijay, an Indian teenage boy in love.
 Ruby loses her luggage, passport and mobile phone while going to Delhi because of her stupidity.
 Finding no other option, she gets hold of Jack and requests him to help her.

 With two complete strangers, Jack and Rukminesh Singh aka Rocky (Jack’s Ambassador driver), Ruby plunges into a road trip of her lifetime.
 Each passing day, she discovers something new and fascinating in India, suspects something weird about Jack and feels hypnotised by Rocky’s hazel eyes at times.
-The journey meant for a relaxing vacation in India soon turns for Ruby into something unforgettable.
+She had an expectation for a relaxing vacation in India.
+But Ruby’s fate had some other plans for her.

 She comes to know about love which is the greatest mystery of all to her.
 Else how can two complete strangers fall in love ?